Cloud storage gateway: Advantages

 Cloud storage gateways avoid the need to change existing applications by providing a standard interface.

 Additionally, IT users are used to existing protocols – like SMB or NFS.
 They can make use of cloud storage with the advantage of still using their existing infrastructures (including e.g. Active Directory, LDAP integration, file share functions etc.).

 While cloud storage gateways initially covered a niche only, they got more attraction as of multi-cloud technologies.
-As an example: It is possible to run a cloud storage gateway in form of a software appliance on top of a public or private cloud infrastructure by offering docker volume drivers that enable containers for automatic provisioning of storage used by these containers in a consistent form.
+As an example: It is possible to run a cloud storage gateway in the form of a software appliance on top of a public or private cloud infrastructure by offering docker volume drivers that enable containers for automatic provisioning of storage used by these containers in a consistent form.
 They are using the hypervisors disks as a cache only, but destage data on least recently used algorithm to the underlying cloud storage.

 The de facto standard for object storage is Amazon S3 – it had the most popularity and capacity installed on object storage.
 But every object storage vendor can (and most of them do) offer Amazon S3 storage – even there is no real "standard" S3 API: Every vendor is a little bit different in implementing S3 API (as seen from the different cloud storage gateway vendors supporting the "specific" APIs of the different object storage vendors).
 Since 2018, an increasing number of cloud storage gateways hide this complexity by offering S3 on northbound (as of networking technologies, southbound relates to the storage used by a gateway, whereas northbound is the storage provided by the gateway).
 As such, one may utilize a richer S3 implementation on northbound than the southbound supports.